-Online General Adult Education and Elective Courses
+Online General Education and Elective Courses

 General Adult Education and elective courses are offered each semester.
-Schedules are available per the links below or in the SPS office.
+Schedules are available per the links below or in the Professional Studies office.
 Each course is 5-8 weeks in length.
 Students must register at the designated/published registration times for semester courses.
 Prior term tuition and fee balances must always be current to register for the upcoming semester.